ISE-FIZKarlsruhe/pmd-onto-poster/README.md

 ```

-**Note**: the prototype released by this repository is not the complete ontology developed by the Plattform MaterialDigital ontology.
+**Note**: the prototype released by this repository is not the complete ontology developed by the *Plattform MaterialDigital*.
 The prototype is only used to discuss Materials Science and Engineering data curation, preservation, and enrichment by means of ontologies.

-The ontologies will be released through the official github of the project and advertized by the website www.materialdigital.de.
+The *Plattform MaterialDigital* ontologies will be released through the official [github](https://github.com/materialdigital) of the project and advertized by the website www.materialdigital.de.

 ## Abstract